AyberKrgz/GYM-Membership-System/README.md

   ### Login
 To access to their information, user must login to the GYM Membership System with their Username (ID) and their password (Phone Number).
 If the user logs in successfully, 'MembershipInformation.java' screen will welcome them.

-   In this screen they can see their personal informations, informations about their membership, and their pyhsical informations.
+   In this screen they can:
+   - See their personal informations, informations about their membership, and their pyhsical informations.
+   - Change their personal trainer

-   They can also change their personal trainer, and edit their Weight and Height if they are changed.
+   - Edit their Weight and Height if they are changed

-   And finally, they can delete their account if they wish.
+   - Delete their account if they wish.